 The title of the poem is “Tremors & Tempests: A Poetic Dialog.”
 The shaking, the sign of future destruction or pleasure, the barely perceptible movement, and the storm—that’s how I read it.
 And it’s a useful way to characterize the various natures of speech as well, or what are privately known quantities and what is gathered from public witnessing.
 Then, how these speak to each other.

-I’ve also been thinking, via this poem, on the tension between the local and the international. « Read the rest of this entry »
+I’ve also been thinking, via this poem, on the tension between the local and the international.
+Read More

 Here is a list of translated books I am currently reading or have recently read or re-read or plan to read or have recently bought or plan to buy or have been thinking about for whatever reason.
 They are all excellent.